mosquito-cr/mosquito/README.md

 - Delayed execution (`SendEmailJob.new(email: :welcome, address: user.email).enqueue(in: 3.minutes)`)
 - Scheduled / Periodic execution (`RunEveryHourJob.new`)
-- Job Storage in Redis
+- Job Storage in Redis or PostgreSQL
 - Automatic rescheduling of failed jobs
 - Progressively increasing delay of rescheduled failed jobs
 - Dead letter queue of jobs which have failed too many times